-Business continuity risk is the task of identifying, developing, acquiring, documenting and testing procedures and resources that will ensure continuity of the Company's key operation in the event of an accident, disaster and emerging threat.
+Business continuity risk is the task of identifying, developing, acquiring, documenting and testing procedures and resources that will ensure continuity of the Group's and the Company's key operation in the event of an accident, disaster and emerging threat.
 It involves risk mitigation planning, i.e.; reducing possibility of the occurrence of adverse events and business recovery planning in the aftermath of a disaster.